Home / Metros / Decatur

 Decatur, IL

-Cost-of-living indicators for Decatur, IL, compiled from Bureau of Economic Analysis Regional Price Parities (2024 data year).
-Categories include All Items, Goods, Services, and Rents.
+Cost-of-living indicators for Decatur, IL, from Bureau of Economic Analysis Regional Price Parities, overall, goods, services, and rents vs the U.S. average of 100.

 What the Numbers Mean for Decatur

 Decatur ranks #325 of 387 U.S. metro areas measured by the Bureau of Economic Analysis, placing it in the bottom quartile for cost.
 With an overall Regional Price Parity of 88.4, Decatur, IL is 11.6% less expensive than the national baseline of 100.
-The gap between Decatur's most and least expensive categories — the priciest line item versus rents at 56.2 — is what drives the household budget experience on the ground, not the single headline number.
+The gap between Decatur's most and least expensive categories - goods at 93.6 versus rents at 56.2 - is what drives the household budget experience on the ground, not the single headline number.

 Looking at the 2008-2024 trajectory, Decatur's overall index has fallen by 2.6 points, improving relative affordability.
 For the 2024 data year, goods are indexed at 93.6 and services at 91.1, meaning everyday spending in Decatur is governed more by the services and rent mix than by retail goods prices.
 Readers comparing multiple destinations should always pair the RPP headline with local wage data and housing costs before drawing relocation conclusions.